 Shooting an elopement or small Lincolnshire wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any courthouse, justice of the peace, DIY - do it yourself, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any town hall, themed, secret, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your boutique, modern, symbolic, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your modern, religious, non-traditional, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Lincolnshire Couples

 6 Documentary Wedding Photographers...

 Hi, I'm Nick originally from Liverpool but now based out of Lincoln where I live with my partner and two young daughters.
 Photography started as a hobby for me nearly 11 years ago photographing mostly landscapes, cityscapes & architecture.
 Whilst I was still serving in the Royal Marines I began the journey into weddings by second shooting and then when I had gained enough experience I decided to take the plunge and start my own Wedding Photography business.
 I love to shoot weddings in a totally candid, documentary-style not only capturing the emotion of the day but also the FUN and lots of it!
 Although I'm based in Lincolnshire I also shoot weddings throughout the UK and Europe.
 [Lincolnshire Wedding Photographer]